Why $80K–$120K Operators Should Strengthen Foundation Before Scaling: Rushing Costs 8–12 Months of Rebuilding

 Create job descriptions now

-Write complete job descriptions for roles you’ll need in 6–12 months.
+Write complete job descriptions for roles you’ll need in 6–12 months, and include responsibilities, success metrics, required skills, and a clear compensation range.

 Build training systems now